bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-podcast/sighash-anyprevout-ephemeral-anchors-and-ln-symmetry-eltoo.md

 Murch: 00:27:25

-There’s ANYPREVOUTANYAMOUNT and there’s ANYPREVOUT.
+There’s `ANYPREVOUT_ANYAMOUNT` and there’s `ANYPREVOUT`.

 Greg: 00:27:28

-ANYPREVOUTANYSCRIPT, which also allows any amount.
+`ANYPREVOUTANYSCRIPT`, which also allows any amount.
 And this doesn’t commit to the script that it’s signing for.
-And then there’s just ANYPREVOUT.
+And then there’s just `ANYPREVOUT`.
 These are two versions of it.
-I ended up using, I think, ANYPREVOUTANYSCRIPT only, because the reattaching over scripts is pretty important for my use case.
+I ended up using, I think, `ANYPREVOUTANYSCRIPT` only, because the reattaching over scripts is pretty important for my use case.

 Jonas: 00:27:50

-And it seems like ANYPREVOUT was marching towards next in line, but it sort of got caught up in the Covenant kerfuffle as well.
+And it seems like `ANYPREVOUT` was marching towards next in line, but it sort of got caught up in the Covenant kerfuffle as well.
 As a champion of the soft fork, how are you thinking about the sequencing or not?
 Or anything to do with it?